uktrade/django-zenslackchat/README.rst

 Comment Trigger
 ```````````````

-You need to create a trigger https://<your zendesk>.zendesk.com/agent/admin/triggers/<trigger id>
+You will need to create the ZenSlackChat group if its not present already.
+You
-and then do the following set up:
+need to create a trigger and then do the following set up:

 - Trigger name: ticket-comment
 - Description: Trigger which will post comments to Zenslackchat for consideration.
+- Meet ALL of the following conditions
+  - Group is ZenSlackChat
 - Meet any condition:
   - "comment text"
   - "Does not contain the following string"